junior-devleague/cyber-security/schools/roosevelt/2017/class-briefing.md

   - Ended up taking the whole class period but everyone did a really great job
   - Have an great spring break!!

+Also If you read this, slack me a private message and say "I read the update!" and I will give you extra credit

 # Class Recap - Week 27 - 3/5/18 - 3/8/18
 Monday